 Crust cruising is an attractive phenomenon in West Yellowstone.
 What exactly is it?
 Cross country skiing, essentially.
 West Yellowstone is a magnet for the sport.
 Through to late Spring, or for as long as the snow holds, adventurers meander onto the frozen, serene wonderland about West Yellowstone.
 It’s an activity worth rising early for, so to catch the morning’s golden light while it shimmers on the ice-coated pines.
 Top locations for crust cruising are Hebgen Lake, Big Horn Pass, and Fawn Pass.
 At the edge of town, you can venture onto the meadows around the Rendezvous Ski Trails (that double as biking trails during the summer).
 With crust-cruising, the destination really ticks boxes.
 Especially for me, a total novice of the sport.

-Visitors may enter on non-motorized vehicles via cycle-only days.
-You can ski, hike, bike – the list goes on.
+Visitors may enter on non-motorized vehicles when roads are closed seasonally, via ski, hike, bike – the list goes on.
 Of those, the most popular is bicycling, and West Yellowstone caters for it perfectly – try the West Yellowstone to Mammoth route to see how.
 It meanders through one of the more wildlife-filled areas of the park, and there’s a high likelihood of seeing bison, elk, and other local inhabitants.
 In short, cycle-only days are an opportunity to immerse yourself in the local nature, at a lower cost, without compromising a fulfilling experience.

 The Grizzly and Wolf Discovery Center